“No need to panic”, Vaz says despite volatility in global oil market, Jamaica’s energy security remains intact

 It is projected that if elevated prices persist up to June 2026, the Government will face an $11.8 billion bill.

-However, the Minister said while oil prices are increasing, mechanisms are in place to protect the sector.
+However, the Minister said that while oil prices are increasing, mechanisms are in place to protect the sector.

 He stressed that there is no need to panic.